cristos-codence/docker_n8nSetup/README.md

 *   Docker installed on your system.
     *   Install from: https://www.docker.com/products/docker-desktop/
     *   You do not need to sign up for an account (though a personal account is free).
 You can just download the installer if you scroll below the fold.

-### Installation

-1. Go to the [Releases page](https://github.com/cristos-codence/docker_n8nSetup/releases) of this repository.
-2. Download the latest release ZIP file.
-3. Unzip the downloaded file into a folder on your computer.

 ### Running n8n